katherineluhsu/textbook/docs/presentation/01-nouns-adjs-pron/adjectives.md

 To decline a three termination adjective beyond the nominative case, begin the same way as with a 2-1-2 adjective: go to the second part of the dictionary entry, the feminine nominative singular form, and get the adjective's stem by chopping off the final *-is*.
 Then, add the endings that you need.

-Generally, these adjectives decline like [third declension masculine/feminine](../../charts/1-nouns#third-declension-masculinefeminine) and [third declension neuter](../../charts/1-nouns#third-declension-neuter) nouns with a few small differences.
+Generally, these adjectives decline like third declension i-stem nouns in the [masculine, feminine](../../reference/nouns-paradigms.html#third-declension-masculinefeminine-i-stem), and [neuter](../../reference/nouns-paradigms.html#third-declension-neuter-i-stem)  with a few small differences.

 The genitive plural for all third declension adjectives ends in *-ium* instead of *-um* and the nominative plural for neuter third declension adjectives ends in *-ia* instead of *-a* (NB: the ablative singular for all third declension adjectives ends with *-ī* instead of *-e*, but we don't have to worry about that for now).

-The full declension chart for three termination adjectives can be found [here](../../charts/1-adjectives#3term).
+The full declension chart for three termination adjectives can be found [here](../../reference/adjectives-paradigms.html#three-termination-adjectives).

 ## Two termination adjectives